 Search engine optimization (SEO) in OmniCon comes in two halves.
 The first half is done for you: every article and page already carries the on-page signals search engines look for.
 The second half is yours to drive — a set of tools that help you target the right keywords and write pages that actually rank for them.
-This guide walks through both, is clear about how it behaves on your own domain versus an OmniCon URL, and ends with a practical checklist.
+This guide covers the automatic half in full, then points you at a focused article for each tool in the second half.

 First, two ways your content is served